-On the last weekend in January, LPS students along with students from schools in Wisconsin and Illinois compete at the state Junior Classical League convention in Madison.
-The students compete in
+On the last weekend in January, LPS students along with students from other Wisconsin schools compete at the annual state Junior Classical League convention in Madison.
+The students compete in tests on

 - Greek and Latin derivatives